Braces Information

 The importance of braces is no secret.
 Braces are very familiar to most people, especially during the teenage years.

 Dental braces have been around for many years to correct teeth and jaws and help achieve a straight and attractive smile.
-They are typically used by specialist orthodontists, like Ronald Sluiter, who have years of extra post-graduate training, specifically in those treatments.
+They are typically used by specialist orthodontists, who have years of extra post-graduate training, specifically in those treatments.

 Braces can straighten, align and position teeth.
 Modern materials have made having braces much more comfortable and attractive than in the past.
 This has contributed to an increase in the popularity of getting braces.